Welcome to the new KidsHealth website! See what is new.

 Signs and symptoms of scabies

-Baby with scabies
+Baby with a scabies rash over trunk

 Symptoms usually start 3 to 6 weeks after getting the scabies mite.
 But, if you've had scabies before, the rash can start after only 1 to 3 days.

-Children often get a rash all over their body.
+Tamariki (children) often get a rash all over their body.

 Not all people with scabies will be itchy.
 So people can spread scabies even if they don't have symptoms.